 With one year algebra: Math ≥ 22 as well as a combined (math + reading) ≥ 40

-Qualifying scores for ATYP language arts (SUBJECT TO CHANGE)
+Qualifying scores for ATYP language arts (updated 3/2018)

-SAT: Reading Test Score ≥ 28 or Writing and Language Test Score ≥ 28 (Note: this is found in the section under Test Scores, this is a subscore and not the 3-digit section score)
+SAT: Reading Test Score ≥ 28 or Writing and Language Test Score ≥ 28 with neither below a 24 (Note: this is found in the section under Test Scores, this is a subscore and not the 3-digit section score)